yyou1996/yyou1996.github.io/_pages/about.md

 I am a first-year Ph.D. student in Shen Lab of Department of Electrical and Computer Engineering at Texas A&M University (TAMU) supervised by Prof. [Yang Shen](https://shen-lab.github.io/), and personally co-supervised by Prof. [Zhangyang Wang](https://www.atlaswang.com/).
 Before coming to TAMU, I received my bachelor's degree from Xi'an Jiaotong University (XJTU).

 My research interests include but are not limited to graph machine learning and self-supervised learning.
-I am excited about machine learning research that can provide insights.
+I am excited about any research that can provide insights.

 A data-driven personal website
 ======